Anti Social Behaviour

 If you are experiencing problems with anti-social behaviour or other community safety issues, you can contact Breckland Council on 01362 656870 or call the non-emergency number 101.
 In an emergency always call 999.

 Everyone has a right to live free from and without the fear of anti social behaviour and crime.

 What is anti-social behaviour?

-Anti-social behaviour covers a wide range of unacceptable activity that causes harm to an individual, to their community or to their environment.
-This could be an action by someone else that leaves you feeling alarmed, harassed or distressed.
+Anti-social behaviour covers a range of unacceptable activity that causes harm to an individual, to their community or to their environment.
+This could be an action that leaves you feeling alarmed, harassed or distressed.
 It also includes fear of crime or concern for public safety, public disorder or public nuisance.